civicteam/civic-login-lambdas/README.md

 node scripts/generateSessionTokenKeyPair
 ```

 The session token signer uses an ECDSA signing algorithm using the secp256r1 ECC curve.
-To generate a key pair, you can run:
 Note - the private key must be kept secret.
 If it is compromised, an attacker could generate a token that would be accepted by your back-end services.

 2.